Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 Definition and Components

-1. Price: This is the immediate payment made in the deal, which could be in cash, stock options, or other assets.
+The immediate payment made in the deal, cash, stock, equity, or other assets.

 Importance in Business Transactions